astralarya/kismet-antlr/README.md

 Test the grammar in the interactive ANTLR TestRig.

-**NOTE:** Gradle may appear to hang at 80%, but TestRig is running and accepting input
+**NOTE:** Gradle may appear to hang at 80%, but TestRig is running and accepting input.
+Use CTRL+D to send EOF.